supercrab/mpd_oled/doc/install_volumio2_deb.md

 sudo mpd_oled_volumio_mpd_conf_install
 ```

-**Note:** after running this command the next Volumio update will fail
+**Note:** after running this command, the next time you try to update Volumio
+the update will fail
 with a *system integrity check* error.
 The change can be undone by running
 `sudo mpd_oled_volumio_mpd_conf_uninstall`, then after the Volumio update
 run `sudo mpd_oled_volumio_mpd_conf_install` to re-enable the audio copy.